-Building emotional connections between users and delivery workers.
+Building emotional connections between consumers and delivery workers.

 Coupang, often referred to as the "Amazon of South Korea", is the largest e-commerce platform in South Korea.
 The giant e-commerce platform is famous for it's next-day delivery and selling variety of products cheaper than other platforms.

 However, the media has been uncovering many unpleasant news about the Coupang mistreating delivery workers.
-After extensive research and user interviews, I explored ways on how to educate users on the current issues by implementing a new feature that would hopefully create a positive impact for delivery workers.
+After extensive research and user interviews, I explored ways on how to educate users on the current issues by implementing a new feature that would hopefully create a positive impact in consumer's shopping experience.

 Educate users about delivery workers working situations and provide a chance for users to show appreciation to delivery workers.

 The ongoing Covid-19 pandemic and the subsequent lockdown and social distancing measures undertaken by the Korean government have further accelerated e-commerce sales in the country.
-Online shopping malls and logistics firms now promise even faster deliveries, offering “within-the-day,” “before-dawn” and “bullet-speed” options.
-But the fees collected by delivery workers have dropped.
+Coupang now promise to deliver even faster than their competitors, offering “within-the-day,” “before-dawn” and “bullet-speed” options.
+But the salaries collected by delivery workers remained the same.

 For the past year, Coupang has appeared in the headlines repeatedly.
 Since the start of the pandemic in South Korea, 17 deaths have been reported and all linked to excessive working in Coupang.
 The company has received much criticism for deaths of overworked delivery and warehouse workers.